0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Medium/2025-10-21-htb-intelligence.md

 We can see that we have been able to identify a username, `Tiffany.Molina`, which successfully authenticated when using the default password `NewIntelligenceCorpUser9876`.

-With our new found set of credentials (`Tiffany.Molina`:`NewIntelligenceCorpUser9876`), we can now return to performing further enumeration.
+With our newfound set of credentials (`Tiffany.Molina`:`NewIntelligenceCorpUser9876`), we can now return to performing further enumeration.
 We can start off by seeing if this user is able to authenticate to the SMB service that we identified during our `nmap` scans.

 ```bash
 0x3ds@kali $ crackmapexec smb 10.129.235.228 -u 'Tiffany.Molina' -p 'NewIntelligenceCorpUser9876'

 SMB  10.129.235.228   445   DC   [*] Windows 10 / Server 2019 Build 17763 x64 (name:DC) (domain:intelligence.htb) (signing:True) (SMBv1:False)

 SMB  10.129.235.228   445   DC   [+] intelligence.htb\Tiffany.Molina:NewIntelligenceCorpUser9876
 ```